jonthemango/big-data/README.md

 Additionally we are provided with `HomeCredit_columns_descriptions.csv` which provides an in-depth description for the column names in each table.

-Preliminarily we wanted to do some pre-processing on the  **./data/application_train.csv** data to see what percentage of instances were missing a particular feature.
-Our results for this can be found [in this outputted CSV](https://github.com/jonthemango/big-data/blob/master/preprocessing/missing_values.csv).
-We were able to determine that of the 122 columns, 55 columns were completely intact (meaning there were no records missing that feature).

-Another interesting thing to note about the available data is the distribution between loans which have been approved and loans which have not been approved.
+An interesting note about the available data is the distribution between loans which have been repaid and loans which have not been repaid.
 ```
 >>> df = data.select("TARGET")
->>> not_approved = df.where(data["TARGET"] == 1).count() # Not been approved for a loan
+>>> not_repaid = df.where(data["TARGET"] == 1).count() # 1 means client did not repay loan
->>> approved = df.where(data["TARGET"] == 0).count() # Approved for a loan
+>>> repaid = df.where(data["TARGET"] == 0).count() # 0 means loan was repaid
-# 282,686 approved, 24,825 not approved
+# 282,686 repaid, 24,825 not_repaid
->>> approved/(approved+not_approved)
+>>> repaid/(repaid+not_repaid)
 0.9192711805431351
 ```
-Meaning only about 9.2 % of applications actually get approved for a loan.
+Meaning 91.93 % loans get repaid.
 We will need to take this into consideration when classifying our data.
 One class of loan applications is far larger than the other.
 We will either need to sub-sample our data (after already doing so after seperating into train/test) or we will need to add linear combinations of approved loans.
 We will experiment with both approaches to see what makes our model most effective.

 ## Technologies and Algorithms
 We will use Apache Spark Dataframes and RDDs in order to perform some pre-processing on the dataset.
 For our feature engineering our goal is to perform dynamic feature engineering.
 The goal with this is to evaluate which features yield the best model.
 We will seperate the data into 2/3 train and 1/3 test data.
 We want to also attempt to do this dynamically.
 Feature engineering can involve feature construction and feature selection, there is one technique we would to try for construction: Polynomial features, In this method, we make features that are powers of existing features as well as interaction terms between existing features.
 By combining two variables together into a single interaction may show stronger relation with the target “client may or not repay the loan”.
 Then, to get a baseline, and after encoding the categorical variables.
 Will use all features and fill the missing data and normalizing the range of feature.
 Scikit tool can be used to preprocessing these two steps on the data.

 For training we will use Skikit-Learn.
 We are interested in applying packaged algorithms like Descision Trees (Random Forests), kNN and SVMs.
 We will experiment with other algorithms as we see fit but our plan is to commence with these algorithms.
 We also plan on using a random classifier in order to establish a baseline.

 For evaluation we will define true positives as loans we correctly predict as accepted, true negatives as loans we correctly predict as rejected, false positives as loans we incorrectly predict as accepted and false negatives as loans we incorrectly predict as rejected.
 We will use Skikit-Learn to evaluate our models.